 To maintain continuous validity of the prequalification, the FCR provider is responsible for initiating the reassessment process well in advance of the expiration of the previous prequalification.
 If a full prequalification procedure was performed less than 5 years ago, and no changes to the entity have occurred that can be expected to affect the fulfilment of the requirements, a simplified reassessment can be performed.
-The tests described in Section 3.1.1 should be performed for FCR-N and the tests described in Section 3.1.2 and 3.1.3 should be performed for FCR-D. If the test results are in line with the most recent full prequalification test results, the FCR providing entity should be considered prequalified for another period of 5 years.
+The tests described in Section 3.1.1 should be performed for FCR-N and the tests described in Section 3.1.2 and 3.1.3 should be performed for FCR-D. The tests in Section 3.4.2 shall be performed, if applicable.
+If the test results are in line with the most recent full prequalification test results, the FCR providing entity is considered prequalified for another period of 5 years.
 If not, a full prequalification procedure is to be performed.